 This is a guest post by Peter Lehner, Executive Director of the Natural Resources Defense Council.

-The unfolding Gulf tragedy underscores the dire consequences of scraping the bottom of the barrel for energy.
-As the President noted in his speech this week, the unavoidable fact is that we have a paltry 2% of the world’s oil reserves but account for 20% of global consumption.
+his speech this week, the unavoidable fact is that we have a paltry 2% of the world’s oil reserves but account for 20% of global consumption.
 Slaking this enormous thirst, the President noted, drives companies to drill in deep ocean waters since “we’re running out of places to drill on and in shallow water.”

 We need a new direction that moves America beyond oil and other dirty fuels.
 This is admittedly a huge challenge: The U.S. consumes the equivalent of the 19,000 or so barrels of sludge released daily by the BP geyser in less than two minutes.
 Yet this eye-popping consumption level also affords opportunities to address our energy needs by focusing on saving oil rather than scouring the ends of the earth for more.

-The good news is that we’ve already made progress thanks to the Obama Administration, which took a big step forward with the new national vehicle greenhouse gas emissions and fuel economy standards adopted last year.
+new national vehicle greenhouse gas emissions and fuel economy standards adopted last year.
 For the first time in decades, the fuel economy performance bar for the national fleet of cars and trucks is rising, which is projected to save about two million barrels of oil a day by 2030, or about 10% of current consumption.
 New standards for renewable fuels and heavy trucks are being developed as I type this, and they will drive our oil dependence down too.

 But we can go much, much further.
 As I have said and written before, the first order of business is a comprehensive clean energy and climate bill.
 In his speech this week, the President mentioned the House bill championed by Congressmen Markey and Waxman, a bill that would squeeze oil imports further via investments in electrification of our vehicle fleet, new transportation infrastructure such as commuter rail, and firm limits on heat-trapping pollution that would encourage enhanced oil recovery by making the injection of carbon dioxide into dry wells — a tried-and-true technique — more economically feasible.